 Hopelessness and the Heart Attack: The Role of Depression in Heart Disease

 It's normal to feel down after a heart attack , but symptoms of depression can compound your recovery.
-Studies support that people who had heart attacks and were diagnosed with depression fared significantly worse than those without signs of depression.
+Studies support that people who had heart attacks and were diagnosed with depression did worse than those without signs of depression.
 Other studies have tracked heart attack patients for several months after they left the hospital.
 Those studies found that the patients with diagnosable depression suffered more heart complications, including death.

 How does this affect you?
 It translates to better care if you have a heart attack.
 Depression and how to treat it are incorporated into the heart attack recovery process.